Bestmed Non Profit Mutual Medical Scheme

 - Beat 1 is for single, ambitious people who are healthy but who care about their wellbeing and who tend to live a “dynamic lifestyle”, and who know that exorbitant hospital costs could floor them.

-- Beat 2 is aimed at couples who believe in preventative measures (flu vaccines and immunisations, contraception and so on), but who know life is not predictable and there may be a need for extensive hospital cover and access to worthwhile medical benefits.
+- The Beat 2 Option is for couples who believe in preventative measures (flu vaccines and immunisations, contraception and so on).
+However, they know life is not predictable and there may be a need for extensive hospital cover and medical benefits.

 - Beat 3 takes life a step further, appealing to couples who are planning a family and need maternity cover along with preventative benefits and a plan that will cover unforeseen chronic problems and diseases.

-- Beat 4 is similar to Beat 3 with some additions.
+- the Beat 4 Option is similar to Beat 3 with some additions.

 Pace Medical Schemes from Bestmed